dshuffma-ibm/rapid-couchdb-backup/README.md

 	// [required] the optimal batch read response size in bytes.
 	// This will indirectly set the number of docs to batch read per request.
 	// It is recommended to be around 256KB - 1MB.
-	// Greater than 2MB may crash couchdb.
+	// Greater than 2MB may overload couchdb.
 	batch_get_bytes_goal: 1 * 1024 * 1024,

 	// [required] the stream to write the backup to.